Paradoxxs/Gitbook/osint/Sources/Dark-web.md

 onionscan --verbose site.onion
 ````

-You can also have it create a jsonReport for you.
+You can also have it create a json report for you.
 ````
 onionscan --jsonReport site.onion
 ````